 Government bonds or gilts are an investment product in the UK that are positioned somewhere between shares and cash in terms of risk.
 Known to be less risky than the often-volatile share market, government bonds can be an attractive investment or trading opportunity for customers who are less risk-tolerant.

-If you are looking for a fixed-interest product, which can yield higher returns than a bank account, government bonds may be the product for you.
-However, if you are looking for returns beyond cash or saving accounts, you must be willing to take on the associated risks.
+If you are looking for a fixed-interest product within the treasuries market, which can yield higher returns than a bank account, then government bonds may be the product for you.
+However, if you are looking for returns beyond cash or saving accounts, you must be willing to take on the associated risks, such as those associated with high-yield or "junk" bonds.

 Government bonds are known as gilts in the UK and are an investment vehicle that provides a fixed rate of return until their expiry.
 Gilts are a loan from the bondholder to the government.
 The issuing government pays a fixed interest rate to the investor until the bond reaches its maturity date.
 When the maturity date is reached, the government pays the bondholder the face value of the bond.